jbstep/recipes/sides/Lumpia.md

 4. Drain grease from pan, leaving a thin coating.
 5. Cook garlic and onion in the same pan for 2 minutes.
 6. Add chicken broth to the wok.
-7. Stir in the cooked pork, carrots, green beans, and cabbage.
+7. Cook green beans.
+8. After a few minutes add the carrots.
+9. When those are done, add cabbage.
+10. When the cabbage is cooked but still crispy, stir in the pork.
-8. Season with pepper, salt, garlic powder, and soy sauce.
+11. Season with pepper, salt, garlic powder, and soy sauce.
-9. Remove from heat, and set aside until cool enough to handle.
+12. Remove from heat, and set aside until cool enough to handle.
-10. Place three heaping tablespoons of the filling diagonally near one corner of each wrapper, leaving a 1 1/2 inch space at both ends.
+13. Place three heaping tablespoons of the filling diagonally near one corner of each wrapper, leaving a 1 1/2 inch space at both ends.
-11. Fold the side along the length of the filling over the filling, tuck in both ends, and roll neatly.
+14. Fold the side along the length of the filling over the filling, tuck in both ends, and roll neatly.
-12. Keep the roll tight as you assemble.
+15. Keep the roll tight as you assemble.
 Moisten the other side of the wrapper with egg whites to seal the edge.
-13. Cover the rolls with plastic wrap to retain moisture.
+16. Cover the rolls with plastic wrap to retain moisture.
-14. Heat a heavy skillet over medium heat, add oil to 1/2 inch depth, and heat for 5 minutes.
+17. Heat a heavy skillet over medium heat, add oil to 1/2 inch depth, and heat for 5 minutes.
-15. Slide 3 or 4 lumpia into the oil.
+18. Slide 3 or 4 lumpia into the oil.
-16. Fry the rolls for 1 to 2 minutes, until all sides are golden brown.
+19. Fry the rolls for 1 to 2 minutes, until all sides are golden brown.
-17. Drain on paper towels.
+20. Drain on paper towels.

 Serve immediately.